salsa-rs/salsa/book/src/tutorial/ir.md

 * You can create a new value by using `new`, but with a tracked struct, you only need an `&dyn` database, not `&mut` (e.g., `Program::new(&db, some_staements)`)
 * You use a getter to read the value of a field, just like with an input (e.g., `my_func.statements(db)` to read the `statements` field).
     * In this case, the field is tagged as `#[return_ref]`, which means that the getter will return a `&Vec<Statement>`, instead of cloning the vector.

+### The `'db` lifetime

+Unlike inputs, tracked structs carry a `'db` lifetime.
+This lifetime is tied to the `&db` used to create them and ensures that, so long as you are using the struct, the database remains immutable: in other words, you cannot change the values of a `salsa::Input`.

+The `'db` lifetime also allows tracked structs to be implemented using a pointer (versus the numeric id found in `salsa::input` structs).
+This doesn't really effect you as a user except that it allows accessing fields from tracked structs, which is very common, to be optimized.

 ## Representing functions